nwjs/nw.js/docs/For Users/Migration/From 0.12 to 0.13.md

 + `as_desktop` option is not supported for now
 + `webkit.{plugin|java|page-cache}` option in `package.json` is not supported for now: plugins are enabled by default.
 + `nwUserAgent` attribute of `<iframe>` is not supported for now.
-+ `--data-path` command line argument is not supported for now.
 + `tooltip` of `MenuItem` is not supported for now.
 + `nw.App.setCrashDumpDir()` is not supported; crash dump is stored in `app-data-path/Crash Reports`